 This post is based on my paper with Miguel Escobedo.
 I googled ''relaxation to equilibrium'' and found these pictures: What is the meaning of ``relaxation to equilibrium'' in meditation?
 By meditation, we recreate an inner space that allows us to relax our mind from the external circumstances.
 That helps us develop the mental equilibrium.
 But, are … Continue reading Chapter 4: A result on the convergence to equilibrium and some meditation

 This post is based on my paper with Avy Soffer.
 Let us recall from Chapter 1 that the BEC occupies the lowest quantum state, at that point macroscopic quantum phenomena become apparent.
 Above the BEC are excited atoms, which occupy higher quantum states.
 The are two types of interactions: excited atoms - excited atoms, condensate atoms … Continue reading Chapter 3: What else besides the condensate growth term?

 This post is based on my joint work with Toan Nguyen.
-Milady de Winter is a spy for Cardinal Richelieu and the most beautiful female fictional character in the classic ”The Three Musketeers” by Alexandre Dumas (father).
-Being twenty-two, uncommonly beautiful, with brilliant blue eyes and a bewitching voice, Milady can seduce any men she wants. …… Continue reading Chapter 2: Could the beautiful, sexy Milady de Winter seduce all the men?
+Milady de Winter is a spy for Cardinal Richelieu and the most beautiful female fictional character in the classic ''The Three Musketeers'' by Alexandre Dumas (father).
+Being twenty-two, uncommonly beautiful, with brilliant blue eyes and a bewitching voice, Milady can seduce any men she wants. … Continue reading Chapter 2: Uniform in time lower bound for solutions to a quantum Boltzmann equation of bosons